dmstr/yii2-usuario-keycloak/README.md

 Default configuration:

 $authClientId$
-is the name of the client in the main.php used to connect to an IDP.
+<br>is the name of the client in the main.php used to connect to an IDP.
 It defaults to 'keycloak'

 $rbacRolesClaimName$
-claim where the Roles are saved in the Access Token.
+<br>claim where the Roles are saved in the Access Token.
 Keycloak defaults to 'realm_access.roles'

 $jwtComponent$
-JWT component used to parse JWT Tokens.
+<br>JWT component used to parse JWT Tokens.
 Defaults to 'jwt'

 $authCollectionComponent$
-Auth collection of clients.
+<br>Auth collection of clients.
 Defaults to 'authClientCollection'

 $tokenParam$
-Parameter used to extract the Token used for role checking, defaults to 'access_token'
+<br>Parameter used to extract the Token used for role checking, defaults to 'access_token'

 ### Configuration